rhyannonjoy/api-docs-glossary/docs/style-guide.md

 3. Add the term and/or terms using the format described in [Add a new glossary term](#add-a-new-glossary-term)
 4. Add the new file to `sidebars.ts` in the logical position within the array
-5. Test the navigation locally to ensure the new category appears correctly
+5. Test the navigation locally with `npm start` to ensure the new category appears correctly

 ---